Essential Oils: Where to Start?

 7. Brand Wars

 Choosing a good essential oil brand can be something of a minefield.
 It’s difficult to discuss brands online without becoming embroiled in a debate over which is best, and it’s a subject that never fails to provoke controversy!
+I’ve written in detail about this in How to Choose an Essential Oil Brand.

 Broadly speaking, there are two camps: MLM users and non-MLM users.
 There are two major MLM (Multi-Level Marketing) essential oil brands that dominate the market (I’m not going to name them – it’s easy to Google it).